 One of the components for calculating the future water use objectives is provided for in CWC §10609.4.(a), which states "(1) Until January 1, 2025, the standard for indoor residential water use shall be 55 gallons per capita daily.
 (2) Beginning January 1, 2025, and until January 1, 2030, the standard for indoor residential water use shall be the greater of 52.5 gallons per capita daily or a standard recommended pursuant to subdivision (b).
-(3) Beginning January 1, 2030, the standard for indoor residential water use shall be the greater of 50 gallons per capita daily or a standard recommended pursuant to subdivision (b).
-(3) Beginning January 1, 2030, the standard for indoor residential water use shall be the greater of 50 gallons per capita daily or a standard recommended pursuant to subdivision (b)."11 Table 4-9 shows an estimate of future per capita residential water use, broken out by estimated indoor and outdoor water use, per the analysis provided in Appendix C. Based on these estimates, per capita indoor residential potable water use within the District is expected to be at or below the indoor use standards presented in the legislation.
-Although indoor residential water use is expected to be within the indoor residential water use or water loss components of the future water use objectives, it cannot be known whether projected demands for the District will be in compliance with the pending requirements.
+(3) Beginning January 1, 2030, the standard for indoor residential water use shall be the greater of 50 gallons per capita daily or a standard recommended pursuant to subdivision (b)."

+Table 4-9 shows an estimate of future per capita residential water use, broken out by estimated indoor and outdoor water use, per the analysis provided in Appendix C. Based on these estimates, per capita indoor residential potable water use within the District is expected to be at or below the indoor use standards presented in the legislation.
+Although indoor residential water use is expected to be within the indoor residential water use standard, it should be noted that because standards have not yet been developed for the outdoor water use or water loss components of the future water use objectives, it cannot be known whether projected demands for the District will be in compliance with the pending requirements.